arqueffe/crux_gym/backend/README.md

 ### Core Functionality
 - **JWT Authentication**: Secure user registration, login, and session management
+- **User Nicknames**: Public display name chosen at registration; usernames remain private for login.
+All interaction payloads expose `user_name` populated with the nickname.
 - **Route Management**: Complete CRUD operations with detailed route information
 - **French Grading System**: Uses the French rope climbing grade system (3a through 9c with + variants)
 - **Database-Defined Colors**: Hold colors and grade colors are defined and managed in the database with hex codes